Air Force Enlisted Job Descriptions - Information Management (3A0X1)

-Note: This AFSC converts to 3D0X1, Knowledge Operations Management on November 1, 2009.
+This AFSC had been converted to 3D0X1, Knowledge Operations Management.

 Duties and Responsibilities:

-Provides IM support.
-Assists the support staff with a range of tasks including records management; administrative communications; information flow including processing, controlling, and distributing mail; publishing management; workshop management.
+Knowledge Operations Management also provides IM support and assists the support staff with a range of tasks including records management; administrative communications; information flow including processing, controlling, and distributing mail; publishing management; workshop management.
 Operates information systems (stand alone and networked) to create, collect, use, access, disseminate, maintain, and dispose of information.
 Helps customer determine life cycle management of their information.

 Knowledge.
 Knowledge.
 Knowledge is mandatory of: policies and procedures relating to the life cycle of information and control of information resources, including administrative communications, official records, publications, and forms; information systems (operation and support), and general office management principles.